distribution/distribution/docs/deploying.md

 for your own company or publicly for other users.
 For example, your company may require a private registry to support your continuous integration (CI) system as it builds new releases or test servers.
-Alternatively, your company may have a large number of products or services with images you wish to server in a branded manner.
+Alternatively, your company may have a large number of products or services with images you wish to serve in a branded manner.

 Docker's public registry maintains a default `registry` image to assist you in the